 |Time of day||Mood before||Type of fantasy||Mood afterwards|

-Many individuals who have accessed sexual images of children online feel that as part of addressing their behaviour, they have to stop all sexual fantasies.
+Many people who have behaved illegally online feel that as part of addressing their behaviour, they have to stop all sexual fantasies.

-However, sexual fantasies themselves are not necessarily a bad thing; it’s what happens in that fantasy or who is in that fantasy which may need to be addressed.
+But sexual fantasies themselves are not necessarily a bad thing – it’s what happens in that fantasy or who is in that fantasy that might need to be addressed.